Three semi trucks lined up, one is yellow, one is green and one is red

 What is the most common DOT inspection?

 Most truck drivers will only ever undergo a Level 1, Level 2 or Level 3 DOT audit, with Level 1 being the most common.
-Levels 4 through 6 are reserved for select cases and could be conducted as roadside inspections.
+Levels 4 through 6 are reserved for select cases and could be conducted as DOT roadside inspections.

-What to consider when preparing for a DOT inspection
+What to consider when preparing for a DOT inspection?

 Before the auditors arrive, they may request certain paperwork pertaining to compliance issues.
 This could include things like vehicle and driver registration, insurance documents and others.